-An injury motorcycle accident is a traumatic event, especially since serious injuries are far more common for motorcyclists than for other motorists.
+An injury in a Maryland motorcycle accident is a traumatic event, especially since serious injuries are far more common for motorcyclists than for other motorists.
 When you are laid up in the hospital due to a motorcycle accident, you need to be concentrating as fully as possible on recovering your health, not on battling a stingy insurance company.

-In addition to the shock and pain that inevitably accompanies an injury accident, you are likely to face two other concerns – financial distress and a profound sense of injustice.
+In addition to the shock and pain that inevitably accompanies a personal injury accident, you are likely to face two other concerns – financial distress and a profound sense of injustice.
 The financial distress mounts as medical bills roll in, while the sense of injustice rises as you realize that the accident was caused by somebody else’s misconduct, not yours.
 We aim to help you deal with both of these concerns.

 Your Personal Injury Claim

-“Can I Afford an Accident Lawyer?”
+“Can I Afford a Maryland Motorcycle Accident Lawyer?”

 If you lack financial resources, you might assume that you can’t afford to hire a law firm.
 You can afford to hire our personal injury attorneys, however, because we won’t charge you anything unless we win.
 That means you won’t owe us a dime until the other side pays.
 Unlike your relationship with the insurance company, which loses a dollar for every dollar it pays you, we are on the same side – the more you make, the more we make.

 What Our Clients Say